Shaquille McDonald

+He played four League Two games for Cheltenham Town on loan in 2015, while also signing for Football League sides Peterborough United, York City and Derby County without making a first-team appearance.
+He spent most of his career in non-league football.

 Playing career

 Early career

 Born in Birmingham, West Midlands, McDonald was with Birmingham City's youth system from 2011 to 2012.
 He joined Chasetown's scholarship scheme in July 2012, before joining Championship club Peterborough United five months later after impressing on trial.

 Peterborough United

 McDonald signed a four-year professional contract with Peterborough United on 5 April 2013.
 On 13 September 2013, McDonald joined Conference Premier club Chester on loan until January 2014.
 On his debut a day later, he was sent off for violent conduct in a 3–1 away defeat to Salisbury City.
 It would be the only appearance he made for the club.
 He returned to Peterborough before being loaned out to Conference North club Histon on 18 October 2013.
 He was released by Peterborough on 15 November 2013 by mutual consent.

 York City

 Having been on trial with League Two club York City in December 2013, McDonald joined on 1 January 2014.
 He was released at the end of the 2013–14 season without playing.